kaufmann-dev/PurusCss/README.md

 ## Customize using CSS variables
 In Purus CSS, several predefined variables exist.
 This is in order to make it easier for you to customize these values.
 All variables have a default value.
 To change these values, simply define variables with the same name in a custom CSS file.
 This will override the old values. **Make sure to load your custom CSS after Purus CSS!**
-As of version 1.0, the following predefined variables exist:
+The following predefined variables exist:

 | Name | CSS Name | Value |
 |:---|:---|:---|